bleehu/CXDocs/README.md

 # CXDocs
 Compound X rules displayed as web pages.
-Written in Python, served with Flask and bootstraped with bootswatch.
+Written in Python 2.7, served with Flask and bootstraped with bootswatch.

 to set up,
 1) $git clone https://github.com/bleehu/CXDocs.git